 The governing equations are solved in a sigma coordinate system or a combination of sigma coordinate system and a Cartesian coordinate system.
 For the hybrid system sigma coordinate is used from the free surface to a specified depth, and z-coordinate is used below.
 The most important advantage using sigma coordinate is the ability to accurately represent the bathymetry and provide consistent resolution near the bed.
 However, sigma coordinates can suffer from significant errors in the horizontal pressure gradients, advection and mixing terms in areas with sharp topographic changes (steep slopes).
 These errors can give rise to unrealistic flows.
-The use of z-level coordinate allows a simple calculation of the horizontal pressure gradients, advection and mixing terms in areas used from the stair-step representation of the bathymetry can result in unrealistic flow velocities near the bottom.
+The use of z-level coordinate allows a simple calculation of the horizontal pressure gradients, advection and mixing terms, but the disadvantages are their inaccuracy in representing the bathymetry and that the stair-step representation of the bathymetry can result in unrealistic flow velocities near the bottom.